-At the EU-Japan Summit today, Prime Minister Shinzo Abe, Donald Tusk, President of the European Council, and Jean-Claude Juncker, President of the European Commission announced political agreement on the EU-Japan Free Trade Agreement/Economic Partnership Agreement between the European Union (EU) and Japan.
+At the EU-Japan Summit today in Tokyo, the Japanese Prime Minister, Shinzo Abe, and President of the European Commission, Jean Claude Juncker, officially signed the Free Trade Agreement / Economic Partnership Agreement between the European Union and Japan.

-"We congratulate both negotiating teams and call upon the EU and Japan to proceed swiftly with the finalisation of the text and the ratification process."
+“We congratulate both negotiating teams and call upon the EU and Japan to proceed swiftly with the ratification process.”